 Hope – we have high hopes and aspirations for our future, our school and community.
-We understand that faith gives us hope for both now and for our future, and this hope brings confidence.
-Hope for us means that there is always a future whatever situation we are in, because God promised to never leave us, to always love us, and to help us in times of nee
+We understand that faith gives us hope, and this hope brings confidence.
+We know that there is always a future whatever situation we are in, because God promised to never leave us, to always love us, and to help us in times of need.

 At Rumboldswhyke, Religious Education is a very important part of the curriculum.
 It is vital in developing a well-rounded, happy, educated child.
 To be aware of the feelings and beliefs of others is very important, and greater still is the ability to be able to have respect and empathise with other people.

 Our school is situated in an area which is not rich in cultural diversity, and we feel it is therefore very important that our children are given opportunities to learn and understand about the wide-ranging groups they may encounter at some time in their lives.
 Our curriculum provision generally is planned to provide opportunities for children to learn about people from a variety of races, cultures and faiths.
 Specific teaching on these aspects is included in our R.E. curriculum, where it is developed alongside an ongoing awareness and understanding of the Christian Church.

 For our work in R.E. we follow the West Sussex Agreed Syllabus which identifies what children should be taught at different stages of their education.
 We use the Understanding Christianity resource, developed in conjunction with the Church of England Education Office.